-Biden says Trump will try to delay the election.
-Experts say he can’t.
+Trump can’t delay the election, experts say

 If the coronavirus is still a factor in the fall, Trump could claim emergency powers to keep people in cities where outbreaks have been worse from going to polling places in person, in the name of public health, Hasen said.
 That could depress turnout in the heavily populated urban areas that tend to vote Democratic.

-Biden, Trump’s presumptive challenger this fall, also mentioned Trump’s moves to put conditions on a loan for the U.S. Postal Service, which is struggling amid the coronavirus crisis.
+Former vice president Joe Biden, Trump’s presumptive challenger this fall, in April warned supporters that Trump may try to move the election and also mentioned his moves to put conditions on a loan for the U.S. Postal Service, which is struggling amid the coronavirus crisis.
 Biden claimed Trump was trying to make it harder for people to vote by mail, which he has attacked before.
 “That’s the only way he thinks he can possibly win,” Biden said.

 Election officials in both parties, as well as many Democrats, are trying to expand vote-by-mail in response to growing concerns that voters won’t be comfortable going to polling places this fall because of the coronavirus.
 Many Republicans, including Trump, have rejected these efforts.